Herbert Hoover High School

 - Herbert Hoover High School's student population of 1,637 students has stayed relatively flat over five school years.

-- The teacher population of 70 teachers has stayed relatively flat over five school years.
+- The teacher population of 68 teachers has grown by 6% over five school years.

 |Grades Offered||Grades 9-12|